Zuma appoints first woman to head Supreme Court - Nigeria Today

 Justice Maya holds three university degrees: B.Proc from the University of Transkei, LLB from the University of Natal, and LLM from Duke University in the United States where she was a Fulbright scholar.

-The post Zuma appoints first woman to head Supreme Court appeared first on BusinessDay : News you can trust.
+The post Zuma appoints first woman to head Supreme Court appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share